-The clinical homes for the most of the Alpert Medical School Departments noted above are in Brown’s teaching hospitals.
+The clinical homes for most of the Alpert Medical School Departments noted above are in Brown’s teaching hospitals.
 Rhode Island has two main academic health care systems that house Brown’s teaching hospitals – Lifespan and Care New England.
-Lifespan includes five teaching hospitals: Rhode Island Hospital, Hasbro Children’s Hospital, Miriam Hospital, Bradley Hospital and Newport Hospital.
-Care New England includes Women & Infant’s Hospital, Bradley Hospital, and Kent Hospital.
-CFAR, Advance-CTR.
+Lifespan includes five teaching hospitals: Rhode Island Hospital, Hasbro Children’s Hospital, Miriam Hospital, Bradley Hospital, and Newport Hospital.
+Care New England includes Women & Infant’s Hospital, Bradley Hospital and Kent Hospital.

 One important collaboration with Brown’s Academic Medical Centers is the Providence-Boston Center for AIDS Research (CFAR), which is now in its 22nd year.
 The CFAR is an NIH-funded partnership between Brown and Boston University that is based at Miriam Hospital.
 Dr. Wilson is Co-Director of the CFAR’s Developmental Core.
 A second important collaboration, known as Advance-CTR, is a large, state-wide, NIH-funded award whose goal is to develop infrastructure to support clinical and translational research.
 This partnership, which includes the University of Rhode Island, is based at Women and Infant’s Hospital.
 Dr. Wilson is Director of the Advance-CTR Professional Developmental Core.
 The Department also collaborates with the Center for Health and Justice Transformation, led by Dr. Josiah Rich, which is based at Miriam Hospital.